lbenz730/ncaahoopR/README.md

 devtools::install_github("lbenz730/ncaahoopR")
 ```

-If you encounter installation issues, the following tips have helped a few users succesfull install the package.
+If you encounter installation issues, the following tips have helped a few users succesfully install the package:

-* If asked the option to compile any packages from source rather than installing existing binaries, choose `'No'`.
+* If given the option to compile any packages from source rather than installing existing binaries, choose `'No'`.
 * Windows users with trouble installing the package should try running the following command before reinstalling the package: `Sys.setenv(R_REMOTES_NO_ERRORS_FROM_WARNINGS = "true")`
-* Windows users with touble installing the `devtools` should try installing the `backports` package first via `install.packages("backports")`.
+* Windows users with touble installing `devtools` should try first installing the `backports` package via `install.packages("backports")`.

 ## Functions